With Atola digital forensics data recovery hardware, you can always create an image of a drive with bad sectors.

 Later on, when hard drives became larger in capacity and LBA48 was introduced to accommodate drives larger than 128 GiB, the command was officially revived in a SMART extension called SMART Command Transport or SCT.

-Obviously, since the drive does not have to verify the integrity of data when the data is requested via the Read Long command, it would return the data even if it is inconsistent (or, in other words, the sector is "Bad").
+Since the drive does not have to verify the integrity of data when the data is requested via the Read Long command, it would return the data even if it is inconsistent (or, in other words, the sector is "Bad").
 Hence, this command quickly became standard in bad sector recovery.

-There is also another approach which is based on the fact that some hard drives leave some data in the buffer when a bad sector is encountered.
+There is also another approach based on the fact that some hard drives leave some data in the buffer when a bad sector is encountered.
 However, our tests have shown that chances of getting any valid data this way are exactly zero.

 Error checking and correction algorithms were implemented for a reason, which is data integrity.
 When a hard drive reads a sector with the Read Long command, it disables these algorithms and hence there is no way to prove that you get valid data.
 Instead, you get something, which may or may not resemble your customer's data.